Restoration Movement: Cane Ridge revival

-In 1801, the Cane Ridge Revival in Kentucky planted the seed for a movement in Kentucky and the Ohio River valley to disassociate from denominationalism.
-In 1803 Barton W. Stone and others withdrew from the Kentucky Presbytery and formed the Springfield Presbytery.
-The defining event of the Stone wing of the movement was the publication of Last Will and Testament of The Springfield Presbytery, at Cane Ridge, Kentucky, in 1804.
-The brief document announces their withdrawal from Presbyterianism and their intention to be solely part of the body of Christ.
+In 1801, the Cane Ridge Revival in Kentucky planted the seed for a movement in Kentucky and the Ohio River valley to disassociate from Christian denominationalism.
+In 1803, Barton W. Stone and others withdrew from the Kentucky Synod and formed the Springfield Presbytery.
+The defining event of the Stone wing of the movement was the publication of Last Will and Testament of The Springfield Presbytery at Cane Ridge, Kentucky, in 1804.
+The brief document announces their withdrawal from Presbyterianism and their intention to be solely part of the broader Christian Church.
 The writers appeal for the unity of all who follow Jesus, suggest the value of congregational self-governance, and declare the Bible as the source for understanding the will of God.
 They denounced the "divisive" use of the Westminster Confession of Faith and adopted the name "Christian" to identify their group.

-By 1804 Elias Smith had heard of the Stone movement and the O'Kelly movement by 1808.
-The three groups merged by 1810.
+By 1804, Elias Smith had heard of the Stone movement; he had heard of the O'Kelly movement by 1808.
+Although not formally merged, the three groups were cooperating and fellowshiping by 1810.
 At that time the combined movement had a membership of approximately 20,000.
-This loose fellowship of churches was called by the names "Christian Connection/Connexion" or "Christian Church."
+This loose fellowship of churches was called by the names Christian Connection (also Christian Connexion) or "Christian Church."